 Path to the endgame — examining retiree buyouts

 Partial buyouts are sometimes viewed as a step on the way to a full de-risking or full buyout.
 This approach often involves transferring all retirees or a subsection of participants, such as those with small benefits or blue- or white-collar obligations.
+The key attraction is to ‘shrink’ the total pension plan obligation, leaving behind a smaller ‘more manageable’ obligation.

 Plan sponsors are typically motivated by the opportunity to reduce the size of the pension obligation on its balance sheet and to make progress on the path to a full de-risking.
 However, funding the insurance premium can mean transferring a comparatively high level of assets relative to the liability risk that is eliminated, and thus it can result in projected higher future contributions and / or delay the plan’s expected time horizon to achieve its ultimate target end-state.
 As such, retiree buyouts require more detailed analysis before a sponsor can conclude if a deal is advantageous in its particular situation.